 As an Amazon Associate, I earn from qualifying purchases.

-Garlic Butter Rice is a fast weeknight side dish that the whole family will love!
-Made in the Instant Pot or on the stovetop, this garlic rice is great for meal prep.
+This garlic butter rice is a fast weeknight side dish that the whole family will love!
+Made in the Instant Pot or on the stovetop, my recipe is made with Jasmine rice, but you can also use other types of rice (take a look at my notes below for the cooking adjustments!).
+This recipe is great for a quick side, and it really shines for meal prep.

 a white and blue bowl with garlic rice topped with chopped parsley.